-First, the surgeon is looking for different types of vascular anomalies like atypical trifurcations at critical points of both important vascular systems portal vein (blue) and hepatic artery (red) (Keystate 1 in Figure 5).
-This aspect is difficult to judge for a surgeon using only 2D slices.
-Thus, the 3D view is chosen.
-Next, he inspects the liver and the existing metastases with respect to the infiltration of different vascular structures.
-He turns the portal vein on as well as the tumor and the liver as context information and chooses a viewpoint, where the minimal distance or infiltration is best visible (Keystate 2).
-He verifies his initial assessment with a view in the 2D slices (Keystate 3).
+First, the surgeon is looking for different types of vascular anomalies like atypical trifurcations at critical points of both important vascular systems portal vein (blue) and hepatic artery (red) (KS 1 in Figure 3).
+This aspect is judged in 3D.
+Next, he inspects the liver and the metastases with respect to the infiltration of vascular structures.
+He turns the portal vein and the tumor on and the liver as context information and chooses a viewpoint, where the minimal distance or infiltration is best visible (KS 2).
+He verifies his initial assessment with a view in the 2D slices (KS 3).
 The keystates were created on a dataset containing only one metastasis.
 In the liver of the patient of 'Case 3' three metastases were found.
-Therefore, additional instances of Keystate 2 and 3 were cre-ated automatically.2 Following the surgeon repeats the inspection of infiltration for the second important vascular structures, the hepatic arteries (Keystate 4).3 Afterwards, the surgeon inspects the planned resection plane with respect to the cutting points on the vessels.
-First, the remnant (green) is explored with the hepatic artery (Keystate 5) and the portal vein (keystate not shown).
-Afterwards, the resection volume (orange) is explored also with the hepatic artery (keystate not shown) and the portal vein (Keystate 6).
+Therefore, additional instances of KS 2 and 3 were created automatically (We show two of the three created instances in Figure 3).
+Following the surgeon repeats the inspection of infiltration for the second important vascular structures, the hepatic arteries (KS 4) (KS for the 2D slice view is not shown but it is similar to KS 3).
+The surgeon inspects the planned resection plane with respect to the cutting points on the vessels.
+First, the remnant (green) is explored with the hepatic artery (KS 5) and the portal vein (KS not shown).
+The resection volume (orange) is explored also with the hepatic artery (KS not shown) and the portal vein (KS 6).
 The keystates were created on a dataset, where only one resection plane was planned.
-For 'Case 2' two different resection proposals were made.
-Therefore, additional instances of Keystate 5 and 6 were created automatically.
+For 'Case 2' two viable resection proposals were made.
+Therefore, additional instances of KS 5 and 6 were created automatically.
 For 'Case 3' no resection proposal was made.
 Thus, these keystates are omitted for 'Case 3'.
 Further explorations were performed to inspect the resection volume with the different vascular systems and to control in 2D slice views, if there is a minimal safety margin around the each tumor that must be maintained.